 These are native from Europe to Asia. the adder has a thicker body and a noticeable zigzag pattern along its back.
 If you get close enough to have a really good look you will notice that the eyes of the Adder are made up of vertical slit pupils.
 These are venomous and if you get bitten you need to get medical attention straight away.
 This is one to avoid but It is highly unlikely that you will find an Adder in your garden.
 Modern gardens are usually much too busy with activity like lawn mowing and garden rotovating going on.
 The adder doesn’t like to be disturbed and is easily scared by vibration.

 If ever you are in terrain where you think there maybe adders present a good tactic is to stamp your feet or hit the ground with a stick.
-The vibration from this is enough to move others away from the area. this is something that wild deer are sometimes seen doing.
+The vibration from this is enough to move them away from the area, this is something that wild deer are sometimes seen doing.
 They stamp their feet sending enough vibration through the ground driving snakes away.

 Native to North America they are also known as Puff Adders.
 They get their name from the distinctive turned up nose and can vary in colour.
 The Puff Adder name comes from the way that they tend to flatten out their heads and rise up like a cobra when threatened.